Five Skin Care Products That Sound Good But Make Acne Worse

 This popular herbal ingredient smells great and makes your face feel tingly.
 The problem is that the tingly sensation that stays with your skin even after you rinse off the product is an indication it has stripped a microscopic layer of healthy skin—not something that really helps with acne treatment.

-Arbonne Clear Advantage Acne Wash contains the beta-hydroxy acid salicylic acid, which reduces inflammation and opens up pores on the oily skin.
+Arbonne Clear Advantage Acne Wash contains the beta-hydroxy acid6 salicylic acid7, which reduces inflammation and opens up pores on the oily skin.
 This would be a redeeming feature except for one thing.
 When you rinse off Clear Advantage within seconds of putting it on your face, this extra ingredient does no good.

 Aubrey Organics Blue Green Algae with Grapeseed Extract Facial Cleansing Lotion for Combination/Oily Skin